 In the current economic climate, with the minimum age of retirement being increased and younger generations quickly entering the employment sector.
 It has become second nature to many that you could have 3-4 generations working with you in the one office.
-Not forgetting that those looking to live & work abroad has also increased so you have a number of different languages, cultures and generations to think about when looking to hire and retain.
-For Now, let's look at the generation gaps that you may see in the workplace - later on we will cover language and culture.
+Not forgetting that those looking to live & work abroad has also increased so you have a number of different languages, cultures, and generations to think about when looking to hire and retain.
+For Now, let's look at the generation gaps that you may see in the workplace - later on, we will cover language and culture.

 It makes sense that each generation has their own skills and characteristics - But what do you do when it comes to looking for a particular set of skills and experience?
 Do you know which generation it is that would have what you need?
 Wondering how to attract them?

-Below is our take after extensive research on the 3 most popular generations seen in the workplace today.
-We will help you understand the differences in skills and characteristics, how to attract them and what it is that is seen as important to them in order to keep them on payroll.
+Below is our take on extensive research on the 3 most popular generations seen in the workplace today.
+We will help you understand the differences in skills and characteristics, how to attract them and what it is that is seen as important to them in order to keep them on the payroll.

-This generation were seen as the 1st to label a career with a high importance - career growth being the main priority and personal life came in second place most times.
+This generation was seen as the 1st to label a career with a high importance - career growth being the main priority and personal life came in second place most times.
 They are open to new things and experiences (perhaps working abroad?) they enjoy a challenge and would prefer to avoid a rigid job spec.

-The Baby Boomer Generation are constantly looking to grow and further their career - to reach the top of the corporate ladder.
+The Baby Boomer Generation is constantly looking to grow and further their career - to reach the top of the corporate ladder.
 They are hard working with a positive work ethic - Don't forget about the boomers just yet - they have a lot to offer.

 RECRUITING THE BOOMERS: